Skip to main content

 September 29, 2021

-• Patients need to feel safe enough to communicate honestly and openly with their care providers to receive effective treatments.
+• Patients should feel safe enough to communicate honestly and openly with their care providers to receive effective treatments.

-• Providers need to convey treatment plans and health education clearly, accessibly, and empathetically so that patients can receive optimal care.
+• Providers should convey treatment plans and health education clearly, accessibly, and empathetically to ensure patients receive optimal care.

-• Administrators and providers need to share information ethically and responsibly to protect patient confidentiality.
+• Administrators and providers should share information ethically and responsibly to protect patient confidentiality.

-• Healthcare organizations need to apply culturally responsive measures to bridge communication gaps between stakeholders.
+• Healthcare organizations should apply culturally responsive measures to bridge communication gaps between stakeholders.

 Effective communication in health care can make a life-or-death difference.
-Health administrators and other healthcare professionals can benefit from learning more about types of communication in health care, barriers to communication in health care, and evidence-based strategies for effective communication in health care today.
+Health administrators and other healthcare professionals should know the different types of communication, the barriers to effective communication, and evidence-based strategies for improvement.
+To help develop these skills and become a better healthcare leader, consider an advanced education in healthcare administration.

 Barriers to Communication in Health Care

-Communication is foundational to all layers of the healthcare system, but it’s often problematic.
-Fortunately, professionals in this field can take steps to overcome many common barriers to effective communication in health care.
+Communication is foundational to all layers of the healthcare system but can be problematic.
+Fortunately, professionals in this field can take steps to overcome many common barriers to effective communication.

 Patient Distrust and Discomfort